Screens Not the Sleep Saboteur!

 Being lured into staying up past our bedtime is the more likely sleep saboteur.

-Our susceptibility to being lured into staying up past our bedtime varies by personality type.
-Some of us are good at turning them off.
-Some of us are more inclined to keep on going, regardless the consequences!
+Our susceptibility to the "engagement" lure varies by personality type.
+Some of us are good at turning off.
+Some of us are predisposed to keep on going, regardless the known consequences!
+(Think Netflix binging or gaming)

 Interpreting the Science

-Correlation is a signal, not proof.
-While there was a correlation between sleep issues and screen time identified 10 years ago, the reasons for the sleep challenges appear to be from a different albeit related source This myth now surrounding lights from screens reminds me of the smoking and coffee example.
+This situation reminds me of the smoking and coffee example.
 For years coffee was unfairly vilified for it's association with cancer.
 Why?
 Because smokers often had coffee with their cigarette!
+Moderate amounts of coffee are now deemed good for most people!

 Wishing you well,